’90 Day Fiancé’: Caesar Says Relationship With Maria Was A ‘Game’

 “Everybody’s gonna laugh.
 Everybody’s gonna sit there and say, ‘Well Caesar, we told you so.’
 And I’m just going to have to say that they’re right.”

 As for the other couples featured on Season 3 of the show, Angela and Michael also found themselves in a heated argument after Michael lied to his lady about being on a boat.
 Angela said she was tired of the lies and betrayal, before tossing Michael’s things out of their shared hotel room and locking the door.
-Michael ended up spending the night in his car but woke up early to try to smooth things over with the angry woman, according to a report from E!
+Michael ended up spending the night in his car, but woke up early to try to smooth things over with the angry woman, according to a report from E!
 News.

 Meanwhile, the future becomes blurry for Benjamin and Akinyi after Akinyi’s brother, Fidel, accused her of bringing shame to the family by bringing Benjamin into their lives.